-Plo in of Action to be Take n Establish Facts of Situation Establish Level of the Incident First 10 Minutes Next 50 Minutes Remainder of the Day Subsequent Days Policy Reference Chemical Spill Occurs on Campus Recall/Further Evaluation anoldorii.
-Identify the location in the school where spill has occurred, as well as the substance(s) Assess the situation Call 911 Determine building exits that will be used for evacuation of affected building(s), when required Conduct an orderly evacuation of the area.
-DO NOT RING FIRE ALARM BELLS Call Maintenance Department Keep students and others out of the affected area until notified by Maintenance Department or by Fire Department Hazardous Materials Team that area is safe Notify District Office ◆ Follow established procedures In Disaster Plan ◆ Determine from Ventura County Management officials whether evacuation is required from assembly point of when return to building is anticipated. ◆ Coordinate between Ventura County emergency officials and School District and Maintenance personnel to meet any additional requirements Follow established procedures in school/buildings Disaster plan In accordance with OPUSD policies, make appropriate judgement after evaluating all risks Policy Manual In accordance with accordance with policies, make appropriate judgement after evaluating all risks policy Manual
+Plo - Establish Facts of Situation Establish Level of the Incident First 10 Minutes Next 50 Minutes Remainder of the Day Subsequent Days Policy Reference ◆ Chemical Spill Occurs on Campus ◆ Recall/Further Evaluation Identify the location in the school where spill has occurred, as well as the substance(s) Assess the situation Call 911 Determine building exits that will be used for evacuation of affected building(s), when required Conduct an orderly evacuation of the area.
+DO NOT RING FIRE ALARM BELLS Call Maintenance Department Keep students and others out of the affected area until notified by Maintenance Department or by Fire Department Hazardous Materials Team that area is safe Notify District Office ◆ Follow established procedures in Disaster Plan ◆ Determine from Ventura County Management officials whether evacuation is required from assembly point of when return to building is anticipated. ◆ Coordinate between Ventura County emergency officials and School District and Maintenance personnel to meet any additional requirements Follow established procedures in school/buildings Disaster plan In accordance with OPUSD policies, make appropriate judgement after evaluating all risks Policy Manual In accordance with accordance with a policy manual in accordance with a policies, make appropriate judgement after a policy manual in accordance with a policies, make appropriate judgement after evaluating all risks policy manual in accordance with a policies, make appropriate judgement after evaluating all risks policy manual in accordance with a policies, make appropriate judgement after evaluating all risks policy manual in accordance with a policies, and a policies with a policy manual in accordance wit